-After over fifteen years playing the iconic Wolverine, Hugh Jackman will finally hang up his claws in the eagerly-anticipated Logan.
-With Jackman's long history with the #XMen franchise, many fans are wondering whether Logan will get a sequel.
+After over fifteen years playing the iconic Wolverine, Hugh Jackman has finally hung up his claws with the genre defying Logan.
+With Jackman's long history in the X-Men franchise, many fans are wondering whether Logan will get a sequel.
 Alas, it may be a long wait before we see Jackman play the cantankerous mutant again — but that doesn't necessarily mean Logan is the last Wolverine movie.

 Logan was originally known as Wolverine 3 before the new title was announced, and was always planned to be a conclusion to Jackman's Wolverine trilogy, the collection of films that begun with the critically reviled Origins: Wolverine.

 However, with the introduction of Laura Kinney — Logan's genetically engineered daughter known as X-23 — many people are wondering whether she may eventually become the movie canon's new Wolverine... just as she did in the comics.

 At the premiere of the film's black-and-white release — Logan Noir — James Mangold seemed a lot more confident about the prospect of an X-23 helmed Logan sequel than he did before.